kasente/halloween.p8/README.md

 # halloween.p8
-halloween game made on pico 8
+Halloween game made on pico 8,
+This work is done in group of four people,
+ -RYO
+ -IMELDA
+ -HELEN
+ -AURELIEN